Herzelia Pituah House 4

 A modern and minimalistic building that completely eliminates the accepted barrier between the inside and the outside and hides, within its restrained spaces, a dramatic atmosphere and wide open spaces.

-Architect: Pitzo Kedem Architects in cooperation with Tanju Qzelgin
+Architect: Pitsou Kedem Architects in cooperation with Tanju Qzelgin

-Design Team: A Pitzo Kedem architect and Noa Groman
+Design Team: A Pitsou Kedem architect and Noa Groman

 Plot size: 1000 square meters

 The house was built as a vacation home for a family living abroad.
 It is situated directly on the coast in the center of the country.
 The buildings architectural design is based on three central masses that surround a large internal courtyard with a swimming pool at its center.
 The masses comprise the border and the barrier between the street, the neighbors and the home’s interior and between the internal courtyard and those same spaces.
 The central theme was to create dynamic walls that allow, on the one hand, the elimination of the boundary between the central courtyard and the internal spaces, and on the other hand, the creation of a changing and dynamic facade that allows for the total closure of the façade or different levels of exposure or concealment.

 The central mass is bounded on the side facing the pool, by a seven meter long aluminum display with no supporting columns.
 Half of the display is divided into six large continuous units that are embedded in wall niche and are, in effect, concealed units.
 The encompassing mass becomes a floating one and the boundary between the kitchen and the long bar that extends along its entire length and between the pool and the surrounding deck is cancelled out in its entirety and so creates an open home with no boundaries.
 A space where the border between the inside and the outside becomes blurred and, in effect, creates a new space that is a cross between an internal and external space.